samuzora/writeups/greyhats-2022/README.md

 With this, we can contruct various types of payloads:

 1. echo `/?????? || /???/?c?? <something>`
-	a.
-This one quite important, we can use it to double check globbing
+	1. This one quite important, we can use it to double check globbing
 2. ls `/?????? || /???/[!a-c]?? <something>`
-	a.
-Uses /bin/dir instead of /bin/ls
+	1. Uses /bin/dir instead of /bin/ls
-	b.
-Using this, we can ls / and find /flag.txt and /readflag
+	2. Using this, we can ls / and find /flag.txt and /readflag
 3. cat (no need rite...)
-	a.
-If we try to cat /flag.txt, we realize we don't have read perms, but can cat /readflag and download
+	1. If we try to cat /flag.txt, we realize we don't have read perms, but can cat /readflag and download

 After we got /readflag, we can decompile locally and find the password, `sRPd45w_0`